apache/lucenenet/websites/site/contributing/index.md

 see **[mailing lists](xref:contributing/mailing-lists)**

 ### Slack Channel
-Another way of contacting OpenNLP committers and PMC members is the [#lucenenet-dev](https://the-asf.slack.com/archives/C03FFRQQ2RM) Slack channel.
+Another way of contacting Lucene.net committers and PMC members is the [#lucenenet-dev](https://the-asf.slack.com/archives/C03FFRQQ2RM) Slack channel.
 This is a great place to meet and get guidance on contributions.

 Further details on using the ASF Slack channels and associated expectations can be found on the related [ASF infra page](https://infra.apache.org/slack.html).